a-bodrova/my-cv/cv.md

 Hi, I am Anna, I'm a career changer.
 I have more than 10 years experience in accounting management at the advertising agency, but I want to change my career now.
-I'm planning be a fullstack developer in two years.
+I'm planning be a fullstack developer during next few years.
 I have no relevant work experience in commercial development, but I’m ready to learn hard.

 ----------------------------------------------------------------------------------

 ### Skills ###

-+ HTML, CSS
++ HTML, CSS, Sass(SCSS)
++ Javascript/Typescript
-+ Javascript, basics
++ Webpack
-+ GIT & GitHub
++ GIT/GitHub
-+ Adobe Photoshop, Figma
++ Figma, Adobe Photoshop

 ----------------------------------------------------------------------------------